-What Your Attorney Should Let You Know
+What Should Your Attorney Let You Know After a Settlement?

 Additionally, if there are any medical expenses or other liens that are to be paid from the settlement proceeds, those should also be covered in the distribution sheet accounting.

 State Bar of Texas requires personal injury attorneys to have a signed representation agreement before representing a client in a personal injury matter.
-That agreement covers the rights and responsibilities of the attorney and the client.
-It goes without saying that reading the agreement and understanding it before you sign it is an important step in retaining an attorney to help you.
+That agreement covers the rights and responsibilities of the attorney and the client and details of the contingency fee.

 We suggest that folks should be leery of attorneys who have won big cases but do not seem to have the time for you after the paperwork has been signed.
 Personal service is necessary for personal injury.

-Spend a little time investigating the law firm and the attorney you are considering and you will save yourself a lot of grief later on!
+Spend a little time investigating the law firm and the attorney you are considering, and you will save yourself a lot of grief later on!

 Contact The Houston Personal Injury Lawyers at Baumgartner Law Firm for Help